topher200/assertion-context/README.md

 ```

 Then to start it all up:
- - ./start-servers.sh
+ - `./start-servers.sh` or `./production-servers.sh`

-Elasticsearch database must be externally hosted.
-The IP of this server must be whitelisted.
+For production, Elasticsearch database must be externally hosted.
+The IP of this
+server must be whitelisted.

 ## Running tests
 ### Setup - install Python locally